bmehler/ratingApp/README.md

 ```
 ### Configuration
 As I used for development purposes the headless testing with PhantomJS.
 Please feel free to change the browser.
-The karma-firefox-launcher and karma-chrome-launcher are already installed during npm install.
+Both the karma-firefox-launcher and karma-chrome-launcher are already installed during npm install.
 ```js
 // karma.conf.js
 module.exports = function(config) {